-Our nameless protagonist is a rookie manhunter who’s first case is to solve an apparent simple murder but its investigation will lead him to find the truth about the Orbs.
-To aid him in his task, he’s given a MAD (Manhunter Assignment Device) computer, where he can track the movements of any human (all the remaining humans carry a chip for localisation, cloaks and are forbidden to communicate with each other) and request any information from his targets.
+Our nameless protagonist is a rookie manhunter who’s 1st case is to solve an apparent simple murder but its investigation will lead them to a large conspiracy.
+To aid them in his task, he’s given a MAD (Manhunter Assignment Device) computer, where they can track the movements of any human (all the remaining humans carry a chip for localisation, cloaks and are forbidden to communicate with each other) and request any information from their targets.

 Another thing you’ll notice is a very distinct lack of text.
 Since humans aren’t allowed to communicate with each other, there isn’t any dialogue whatsoever and very little text and almost no exposition.
-Due to this, Manhunter is a very visual game, with all the hints and story being told purely in visual form (which makes the puzzles incredibly hard).
-And apart from the puzzles, you’ll also have arcade sequences throughout the game (which I personally think are a little easier than the puzzles) that get increasingly harder as you play along.
+Due to this, Manhunter is a purely visual game, with all the hints and story being shown visually (which makes the puzzles incredibly hard).
+And apart from the puzzles, you’ll also have arcade sequences throughout the game (which I personally think are a little easier than the puzzles) that get increasingly harder as you progress.

 But at least, the game doesn’t have a proper game-over screen.
-Everytime you die, the Murrys pop in, dressed in cloaks, to give you a hint to bypass the part where you died and the game restarts right before you died.
-And the key to solve the harder arcade sequences is basically patience and luck, because you’re going to die and restart a lot!
-The game it’s usually in first-person perspective except in some cutscenes and the arcades sequences.
-And although the story is dark and grim, the animations in the cutscenes can be somewhat funny (and sometimes also weird), which creates a mood whiplash when compared with the backstory.
+Every time you die, the Murrys pop in, dressed in cloaks, to give you a hint to bypass where you died and the game restarts right before it.
+And the key to solving the harder arcade sequences is basically patience and luck because you’re going to die and restart a lot!

-The game is divided in four acts (or days, as is depicted) and you need to accomplish certain actions (or solve certain puzzles) in order to “finish” a day.
-When a day comes to its end, you’re contacted by the Orbs through your MAD computer, requesting the name of the suspect of your investigations.
-Then the protagonist simply returns home and in the next morning, he’s contacted again to solve another seemingly unrelated crime.
+The game’s divided into 4 acts (or days, as is depicted) and you need to accomplish certain actions (or solve certain puzzles) to “finish” a day.
+When a day comes to an end, you’re contacted by the Orbs through your MAD computer, requesting the name of the suspect of your investigations.
+Then the protagonist simply returns home and the next morning, he’s contacted again to solve another seemingly unrelated crime.

-The game features quite good graphics for the limited AGI engine it was made in and the animations might be a bit weird but at least they’re quite fluid.
-The game might not have a lot of music in it but what little there is, it’s good along with several musical cues everytime your cursor passes over something it can be clicked on (which reduces the pixel-hunting) but the sound effects are a bit poor.
-And like I said before, the point-and-click interface is very cumbersome with a very slow cursor on screen and the keyboard controls during the arcade sequences could have been more responsive.
+The game features quite good graphics for the limited AGI engine it was made with and the animations might be a bit weird but at least they’re quite fluid.
+The game might not have a lot of music in it but what little there is, it’s good along with several musical cues every time your cursor passes over a hotspot (which reduces the pixel-hunting) but the sound effects are a bit poor.
+And like I said before, the point-and-click interface is very cumbersome with a very slow cursor on the screen and the keyboard controls during the arcade sequences could have been more responsive.